Upper School Curriculum

 AP English Literature and Composition

 This college-level course is offered to a select group of advanced readers and writers.
 These students will take a nationwide examination at the end of the course that may qualify them for as many as six hours of college credit.
-Through intensive reading, class study, presentations, seminars, and discussions, students will develop analytical reading and writing skills while exploring a wide variety of important pieces of prose and poetry from British, American, and world literature.
-Students will frequently write analytical and research-based essays both in and out of class, with an emphasis on close textual analysis and advanced research skills.
-Students will also be required to read additional books outside of assigned class reading with the goal of exposing students to a wide variety of literature, honing close reading skills, and sharpening writing, discussion, and presentation skills.
+Through intensive reading, class study, presentations, seminars and discussions, students will develop analytical reading and writing skills while exploring various important pieces of prose and poetry from British, American and world literature.
+Students will frequently write analytical and research-based essays both in and out of class, emphasizing close textual analysis and advanced research skills.
+Students will also be required to read additional books outside of assigned class reading to expose students to a wide variety of literature, honing close reading skills and sharpening writing, discussion and presentation skills.

 Prerequisite: Teacher recommendation based on Honors English 11 or AP English Language Composition achievement